Peter Short (printer): Works

 Short's connection with the Shakespeare canon has led scholars to study his printed output and learn details of the workings of his shop, including the compositors he employed.

 Death

-After his 1603 death, Short's widow continued his business; she married Humphrey Lownes, another member of the Stationers Company, in 1604.
+After his 1603 death, Short's widow, Emma Short, continued their business reissuing Dowland´s First Book of Songs; she married Humphrey Lownes, another member of the Stationers Company, in 1604.